cpplain/launch-school-core-curriculum/rb100/rb100-notes.md

 - Learning to program in the early stages is a two-step process:
   1. Learn programming constructs and grammar and syntax
-  2. Learn to build a functioning application with knowledge from above; the “putting it together” stage
+  2. Learn to build a functioning application with knowledge from above; the "putting it together" stage
 - Programmers get paid to do #2
 - Launch School courses are focused on #2, however, to teach higher-level concepts, knowledge of basic grammar and syntax is assumed